Human Resources Development

 • Percentage of career-track employees who are deployed overseas in their first eight years at the company at 80% or higher.

-• Annual training-related expenses forecast: 2.45 Billion yen in FYE 2025.
+• Annual training-related expenses forecast: 2.7 billion yen in FY2025

-• Overseas dispatch rate for career-track employees in up to their eighth year since joining the company: 87.3%.
+• Overseas dispatch rate for career-track employees in up to their eighth year since joining the company: 86%

 Structures and Systems

 We provide a selective online training program as support for career formation according to diverse values.
-This program enables employees to take about 13,000 courses on various topics such as management skills, digital transformation, finance, marketing, languages and others anytime, anywhere.
+This program enables employees to take courses on various topics such as management skills, digital transformation, finance, marketing, languages and others anytime, anywhere.
 It is utilized by about 1,000 employees every year.
 We have so far stationed a total of about 130 overseas bloc employees in our headquarters from the perspective of career formation.
 The purpose is to deepen their understanding of the corporate philosophy, to acquire knowledge and experience through the headquarters’ business, and to build a human network.
-Currently, there are about 740 overseas bloc employees among management personnel (equivalent to managerial positions).
+Currently, there are about 780 overseas bloc employees among management personnel (equivalent to managerial positions).
 We will continue to work with each company and overseas bloc to proactively train and promote excellent employees in the right place regardless of their nationality.
 This will lead to a further business expansion overseas.

 • We have created the ITOCHU Global Classification (IGC).
 The IGC is a global grading system based on positions and duties at all levels worldwide.
 We use it to place, promote and train personnel regardless of nationality.